microsoftgraph/msgraph-sdk-javascript/docs/CreatingClientInstance.md

 ### Option A. Default Middleware chain

-Pass an instance of a class which implementing [AuthenticationProvider](../src/IAuthenticationProvider.ts) interface as `authProvider` in [ClientOptions](../src/IClientOptions.ts), which will instantiate the Client with default set of middleware chain.
+Pass an instance of a class which implements [AuthenticationProvider](../src/IAuthenticationProvider.ts) interface as `authProvider` in [ClientOptions](../src/IClientOptions.ts), which will instantiate the Client with default set of middleware chain.

 Library is shipped with one such authentication provider named [MSALAuthenticationProvider](../src/MSALAuthenticationProvider.ts).
 This MSALAuthenticationProvider depends on an authentication library [msal.js](https://github.com/AzureAD/microsoft-authentication-library-for-js) which is not shipped along with the library, one has to externally include msal.js to use MSALAuthenticationProvider.